 How much will it cost?

 The cost to obtain your license will depend on several factors, such as, the location of the premises, the type of license you're seeking, and the complexity of your case.
-The State Liquor Authority provides a schedule of fees on their website.
-In all instances, however, our firm will provide a flat-fee quote which includes the State Liquor Authority fee, liquor license bond, publication in two newspapers (as required by law), and all diagram drawings and pictures.
+The State Liquor Authority provides a schedule of fees here.
+In all instances, our firm handles these matters at the most competitive flat-fee rate for the entire process.

-Have more questions?
-To schedule a complimentary consultation regarding your liquor license application, please contact us through our Online Contact Form above, by email: email@example.com, or by phone (212) 845-9909 in New York City, or (516) 858-5887 in Garden City, Long Island.
+Looking to get started?
+To schedule a complimentary consultation regarding your liquor license application, please contact us through our contact form above or by phone (212) 845-9909 in New York City, or (516) 858-5887 in Garden City, Long Island.